CommandDialog

 • Deep Filtering technology: Unlike traditional spectral gating approaches, our tool uses Deep Filtering.
 Powered by the DeepFilterNet3 deep learning model, it intelligently separates background noise from speech frequencies, preserving natural voice characteristics even in extremely low signal-to-noise ratio (SNR) conditions.

-• Fast and convenient, near real-time processing: No installation or configuration required—just open the page in your browser.
-The processing is highly efficient, with an RTF (Real-Time Factor) of around 10%, meaning one minute of audio typically takes about six seconds to process.
+• Fast and convenient processing: No installation or configuration required — just open the page in your browser.
+With highly efficient processing, the per-channel RTF (Real-Time Factor) is approximately 25%, meaning one minute of single-channel audio typically takes about 15 seconds to process.

 • High-fidelity export: Supports lossless WAV output as well as highly compressed MP3 encoding.